 He practiced psychiatry in various settings in California for many years and treated thousands of patients with ADHD, anxiety, and mood disorders before co-authoring the books: ADHD: A Survival Guide for Parents and Teachers (Hope Press/2002), Teaching Young Children With ADHD: Successful Strategies and Practical Interventions for PreK-3 (Corwin Press/2007), and The School Counselor’s Guide to ADHD: What to Know and Do to Help Your Students (Corwin Press/2009).
 He lectures widely on ADHD and mood disorders.

-His practice is completely independent of government healthcare programs and insurance contracts, thus, assuring you top-notch professional, personalized care and complete privacy.
+His practice is completely independent of government healthcare programs and insurance contracts, thus, assuring you top-notch professional, personalized care, complete privacy, and price transparency.
 Your personal psychiatric records will not be posted in any electronic database.

 BOOKS & RESOURCES